JoaoFelicissimo03/bi-supply-chain/README.md

 The dataset contains order, shipment, product, customer, and region data in a single flat file — making it a realistic starting point for Star Schema modelling, since real-world data rarely arrives pre-structured.

 > **Note:** The dataset is not included in this repository due to file size.
-Download it from Kaggle and place it in the `/data` folder before running the ETL notebook.
+Download from Kaggle and place it in the `/data` folder before running the ETL notebook.

 ---